Kibbles/polyblip/README.md

 ```

 ## How to configure
 - You will first need to configure your phone to send messages to your computer by enabling the "Incoming Call" telephony notification on the phone's web portal.
-We're using Polycom vvx 300 phones; other models may or may not work (though I imagine the XML response messages are fairly standard).
+We're using Polycom VVX 300 devices; other models may or may not work (though I imagine the web portals and XML response messages are fairly standard).

 ![phone setup](https://i.imgur.com/c7Nid2r.png)